-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and government remittances payable.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 Financial assets measured at fair value include term deposits.
 The fair values of investments are determined by reference to the latest closing transactional asset value quoted in an active market.